Stereoscopic Production at Dzignlight Studios

 Shutter glasses are moderately expensive, costing upwards of $80 each, and specialized media playback hardware is needed.

-Head Mounted Display/I-glasses
+Head Mounted Display/I-glasses/Oculus Rift

 Left-eye and right eye images are displayed directly to each eye using separate screens placed in front of each eye.
 Although the display technology is specialized, no specialized playback hardware is needed for interlaced systems, and media playback can be done from any consumer DVD player or other video source.
 The head mounted displays are expensive, costing upwards of $400 each.
 Only one user can view the media at a time.
 Field-sequential stereo may be inappropriate for fast-moving subject material.